Grandview Heights Mayor's Court

 Website: Grandview Heights Mayor’s Court

-The court hears misdemeanor cases that occur within the city limits of Grandview Heights.
+The court hears misdemeanor cases that occur within the geographic boundaries of Grandview Heights.
 Some of the common types of cases often heard in the court include:

-The Mayor of Grandview Heights is technically in charge of the Mayor's Court.
-However, mayors often appoint a magistrate to preside over mayor’s court, and in Grandview the magistrate is usually Matthew P. Cincione.
-The prosecutor, David F. Beck, represents the city and prosecutes the misdemeanor criminal cases.Case Process
+The ‘judge’ for the Mayor’s Court is actually the Mayor.
+However, mayors often appoint a magistrate to preside over mayor’s court, and that is the case in Grandview.
+The prosecutor, David F. Beck, represents the city and prosecutes the misdemeanor criminal cases in this court.

-You can research our qualifications for DUI / OVI defense and criminal defense in our profile, as well as the firm overview.
-You can also review our past case results and read what clients say about our representation.
-We've helped other clients in the Grandview Heights Mayor’s Court, and we can help you.
-Our fees are relatively high, but the initial phone consultation is free.
-If you would like to schedule a free phone consultation, you can EMAIL or call us at 614-717-1177.
+You can learn more about our firm on the About Us page and the Attorney Profiles section of this site.
+You can also review our past case results and read what clients say about my representation.
+We have helped other clients in the Grandview Heights Mayor’s Court, and we can help you too.
+If you would like to schedule a free phone consultation, you can submit a CONTACT FORM or call us at 614-717-1177.